 Before entering into a partnership with any recruitment firm, it is important to do your own research and look into their experience, process, and their success rate.
 Read reviews from previous customers to gain an understanding of their track record.

 2. Find recruiters that specialize in your niche and industry.

 You’re bound to have the most success working with a recruitment firm that specializes and has experience in your industry.
 You want to ensure their knowledge and experience aligns with your field.
-A recruitment firm that works in your niche will have access to the right candidates and speak the language.
+A recruitment firm that works in your niche will have access to the right candidates and will be able to speak the language.